 |Note: The penalty may be waived if you have a financial hardship, such as paying for college expenses or high medical bills or buying a new home.|

-Choosing a Roth IRA vs. Traditional IRA Doesn’t Need to be Complicated
+Choosing an IRA Doesn’t Need to be Complicated

 Picking between a Roth or traditional IRA can seem intimidating, but it’s mostly a simple decision.
 A general rule of thumb is to choose a Roth IRA if you’re young, at the beginning of your career, or if you can afford to go without the tax deduction.
 Older folks or self-employed people might prefer a traditional IRA because they want the tax deduction to decrease their taxable income.